jspencer/micropong/README.md

 It's a fun showcase of the [SSD1306 OLED display](https://crates.io/crates/ssd1306).

+I wrote a bit about porting this [here](https://proto.typi.ca/rust-porting-chips/).

 The original is in [this branch](https://github.com/marikka/micropong/tree/tetris).
 I didn't (yet?) port the pong game [here](https://github.com/marikka/micropong).

 ### Flashing